 Will my film be screened at the Nature inFocus Festival?

-If your film is one of the winning entries, it will be screened to delegates and public audiences at the Festival.
+If your film is one of the winning entries, depending on the film length and the Festival schedule, it may be screened to delegates and public audiences.
 The jury may also select some final shortlisted films for this screening.
-In such an event, you will be asked to provide a high quality screening copy (to be retained in the Nature inFocus archive).
+In such an event, you will be asked to provide a high-quality screening copy (to be retained in the Nature inFocus archive).

-What are the benefits of entering the Nature inFocus Film Contest?
+What are the benefits of entering the Nature inFocus Film Awards?

-There are many benefits to entering the Nature inFocus Film Contest:
+There are many benefits to entering the Nature inFocus Film Awards:

 How will the organisers and sponsors engage with me if my film wins?